wilkerlucio/pathom/README.md

 and another one for `:age`.
 Note that in the case of joins, the parser will only be called for the join entry, but not for it's children (not automatically), for example: given the query `[:name :age {:parent [:name :gender]}]`.
-The reader function will be called 3 times now, one for `:name`, one for `:age` and one for `:parent`, when reading `:parent`, your reader code is responsible for checking that it has children query, and do a recursive call (or anything else you want to do to handle this join).
+The reader function will be called 3 times now, one for `:name`, one for `:age` and one for `:parent`, when reading `:parent`, your reader code is responsible for checking that it has a children query, and do a recursive call (or anything else you want to do to handle this join).
 During this documentation we are going to see many ways to implement those readers, but before we move on I like to say the different between `om.next` readers and `pathom` readers.